Elevating Minimalist Drawings with Plaster: A Professional Guide

 Safety and Best Practices for Plaster Use in Art

-- Using gloves to protect your skin
+- Use gloves to protect your skin

-- Working in a well-ventilated area
+- Work in a well-ventilated area

 When creating large pieces, work in sections to prevent premature drying.
 This allows for better control and more consistent textures.